 The Editorial Board is currently seeking manuscripts for an upcoming theme issue: Collective, Communal Responses to Mental Health.
 Deadline for submissions: June 30, 2021.
 Click here for details about the call Please submit your manuscript for the theme issue here, selecting “Theme Issue Submission” on the submission form.

 OPEN CALL FOR PAPERS

 The CSWR has an ongoing open call for papers.
 Click here to learn about the submission criteria and to submit your manuscript.

-The Canadian Social Work Review / Revue canadienne de service social is a biannual, bilingual scholarly journal.
+The Canadian Social Work Review / Revue canadienne de service social (CSWR-RCSS) is a biannual, bilingual scholarly journal.
 Its purpose is to advance social work scholarship, practice and education in Canada by publishing original research and critical analysis that enriches or challenges existing knowledge.

 In 2016, we transitioned to an electronic-only model of the journal, which is available through Érudit – a bilingual, electronic dissemination platform for Canadian scholarly publications.
 Individual members of CASWE-ACFTS receive a subscription to the journal as part of their membership benefits.
 For information on subscriptions, please click here.

 Publish with the CSWR-RCSS!

 We invite you to contribute to the Canadian Social Work Review and build Canadian-specific social work practice and education.
 Using a critical lens (including Indigenous, race, (dis)ability, queer and feminist theory), this journal aims to lift out the agendas and work of and within Indigenous, French and English communities, highlighting the complexity of diverse lived realities in this country.
 Your articles will be reviewed quickly and thoroughly, allowing a short turn-around time from submission to publication.